 Back in Japan, for ten years Takami taught practical theology and directed the Southeast Asia Christian Rural Leaders’ course at the Theological Seminary for Rural Mission in Tokyo; work that led to an eye-opening field assignment in Bangladesh and the founding of the Asian Rural Institute.

 With the people of Bangladesh

 As a Christian pastor assigned to a disaster relief project in Bangladesh, Takami witnessed the desperate struggle for survival that followed the murdering floods of 1970.
-Discerning a dearth of capable and committed local leaders, he determined to establish an institute dedicated to providing them training and skills to increase their capacity to serve their people.
+Discerning a dearth of capable and committed local leaders, he was determined to establish an institute dedicated to providing rural leaders training and skills to increase their capacity to serve their people.
 In 1973, “in response to God’s calling,” he says, “we moved to found the Asian Rural Institute,” or ARI.

 Takami designed the institute’s curriculum around intensive, small-scale, organic farming, and animal husbandry, linking these activities to building a vibrant community.
 All participants, including staff, engage daily in dirty-hands chores.
 All take their turns preparing food for the group’s common meals.
 “Sharing food is sharing life,” is one of Takami’s most well known phrases.
 ARI participants also share in decision making.
-The difficult process of achieving consensus among a group of strong-minded, quick-to-action people, Takami believes, helps ARI’s rural leaders become more effective change-makers in poor communities.
+The difficult process of achieving consensus among a group of strong-minded, quick-to-action people, Takami believes, helps ARI’s rural leaders become more effective change-makers in their poor communities.

 A Rich Spiritual and Human Legacy